Global small-hole minimization of the first Dirichlet eigenvalue in a square with two hard obstacles: Introduction

-Equivalently, as $r\to0$, every asymptotically minimizing configuration consists of two equal holes tangent to two \emph{adjacent} corners of the square; among all corner pairs, the adjacent true-corner configuration is the unique asymptotic minimizer up to the dihedral symmetries of $Q$ and the interchange of the two holes. \end{theorem}
+Thus every unrestricted global minimizing sequence approaches, at the obstacle scale, two true-corner configurations at adjacent corners. \end{theorem}

+The proof separates localization from corner-cell optimization.
+First, a one-hole capacitary estimate shows that any disk whose individual eigenvalue cost is $O(r^4)$ must lie in a fixed $O(r)$ neighborhood of a corner.
+Domain monotonicity then localizes both disks of every global two-hole minimizer.
+Once this global reduction is available, the remaining corner-scale problem is resolved by three ingredients: monotonicity of the full one-hole corner capacity, a strict exclusion of same-corner clusters, and exact polarization of opposite-corner pairs into adjacent ones.

-The proof proceeds by a branch analysis.
-Section~2 treats the side-tangent one-hole branch and shows that its asymptotically best configuration is the true corner-tangent one.
-Section~3 compares the two true-corner two-hole patterns and proves, by exact polarization, that an adjacent pair is always better than an opposite pair.
-Section~4 excludes same-corner clusters through a reflected comparison principle, a scalar reduction, and an explicit competitor.
-Section~5 handles the remaining distinct-corner branch by an additive asymptotic expansion and completes the proof of Theorem~\ref{thm:main-small-hole-minimizer-v12}.
-We end with a reproducible finite element validation based on the archived benchmark dataset~\cite{Zhang2026ZenodoFEM}.
+The paper is organized as follows.
+Section~\ref{sec:global-localization} proves the global localization theorem.
+Section~\ref{sec:side-branch} treats the side-tangent one-hole branch and shows that its asymptotically best configuration approaches true corner tangency.
+Section~\ref{sec:polarization} proves by exact polarization that opposite-corner placements are strictly worse than their adjacent reflected counterparts.
+Section~\ref{sec:same-corner} introduces the corrected full corner capacities and excludes same-corner clusters.
+Section~\ref{sec:numerics} gives a reproducible finite element validation.
+Section~\ref{sec:distinct-global} treats distinct corner layers and completes the proof of Theorem~\ref{thm:main-global}.